 7 Tips for Winter Birding in the Feather River Country

-Ryan serves on FRLT's Land Protection Committee and is the Sierra Nevada Group Director for Point Blue Conservation Science (formerly PRBO).
+Ryan serves on FRLT's Land Protection Committee and is the Sierra Nevada Group Director for Point Blue Conservation Science.
 To school children in Chester, he's known simply as, "The Bird Guy."

-1. During the next 6 weeks, what birds are fun to watch for?
+1. During December and January, what birds are fun to watch for?
 Who's around or passing through?

-Also, since it's warmer and the ground is open, check the sewage ponds and ponds for uncommon waterfowl like Hooded Mergansers and Barrow's Goldeneye.
+Also, on warmer days without heavy ice, check the sewage ponds and other ponds for uncommon waterfowl like Hooded Mergansers and Barrow's Goldeneye.

 Are these water fowl just passing through?
 Here seasonally?